getmscode2013/NodeJsTutorial/README.md

  You can also refer to below URL of express for more details. https://expressjs.com/en/guide/routing.html

-6. The following code is an example of a very basic route.
+6. The following code is an example of a very basic route. <br /><br />

 var express = require('express')
 var app = express()

-// respond with "hello world" when a GET request is made to the homepage app.get('/', function (req, res) {
+// respond with "hello world" when a GET request is made to the homepage<br />
+app.get('/', function (req, res) {
   res.send('hello world')
 })